packetgeek/K3S-TTRSS/README.md

 12) Edit the ttrss-updater.yml file and, in the "image:" line, replace "ajvcorreia/ttrss-updater" with "192.168.2.105:5000/local/ttrss-updater"

+13) Edit ttrss-app-pvc.yml and change "loghorn" to "stadard".

+14) Edit ttrss-db-pvc.yml and change "longhorn" to "standard".

 **Development is still occurring at this point.
 Below cannot be used yet.**

 **** need to edit the pvc files next ***

 **** need to file a bug with Mr. Correia about two imagepullpolicy lines in his db manifest ***